Dan1l0s/nazarick_bots/README.md

 ### List of bots currently developed:

 - Related music bots which support youtube playback and online radio
 - Bot for logging into the channel
--   Admin bot with temporary channels and level system (in development)
+- Admin bot with temporary channels and leveling system

 ## Functionality